TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Tmenu/Index.rst

 ..  t3-menu-tmenu:: overrideId

-    :Data type: integer (page id)
+    :Data type: :ref:`data-type-integer` (page ID)

-    If set, then all links in the menu will point to this pageid.
-Instead the real uid of the page is sent by the parameter "&real\_uid=[uid]".
+    If set, then all links in the menu will point to this page ID.
+Instead, the real UID of the page is sent by the parameter `&real_uid=[uid]`.

-    This feature is smart, if you have inserted a menu from somewhere else, perhaps a shared menu, but wants the menu items to call the same page, which then generates a proper output based on the real\_uid.
+    This feature is smart, if you have inserted a menu from somewhere else, perhaps a shared menu, but want the menu items to call the same page, which then generates a proper output based on the `real_uid`.

 addParams
 ---------

 ..  t3-menu-tmenu:: addParams

-    :Data type: string
+    :Data type: :ref:`data-type-string`

-    Additional parameter for the menu-links.
+    Additional parameter for the menu links.

     **Example:**

-    "&some\_var=some%20value"

-    Must be rawurlencoded.
+    ..  code-block:: text

+        &some_var=some%20value

+    It must be raw-urlencoded.

 .. index:: TMENU; showAccessRestrictedPages